alfredgu001324/MapBEVPrediction/README.md

 ## Dataset

 I have uploaded all datasets (complete) for `MapTR`, `StreamMapNet`, `MapTRv2` and `MapTRv2 CL`.
 They are around 500GB each (StreamMapNet is around 200GB).
-You can download them through AWS S3.
-They are located at
+You can download them through Hugging Face.
+They are located at [here](https://huggingface.co/datasets/alfredgu001324/MapBEVPrediction/tree/main) which should be easier to download.
-- AWS Bucket Name: **s3://mapbevprediction**
-- Region: us-east-2

-As promised, I also uploaded the dataset to [Hugging Face](https://huggingface.co/datasets/alfredgu001324/MapBEVPrediction/tree/main) which should be easier to download.

 Dataset Structure is as follows:
 ```